NodeJS Express Login Authentication with JWT and MySQL

 logout

-folder, we create another folder named controller
+Within the src folder, we create another folder named controller.
+In the controller folder, we create a file named auth.controller.ts.

 import { Request, Response } from "express";